For centuries, Spanish colonial coins circulated in the

 As is always true when searching rare coins for

-sale, don't buy these Early Quarters unless they've been certified by PCGS, NGC, ANACS, or ICG, or are being sold
+Early Quarters unless they've been certified by PCGS, NGC, ANACS, or

-Quarters are offered for sale below
+Key date Early Quarters are offered for sale below as a US coin eBay

-hand side of each "Sales Box" is value trend data over a very long period of
+auction.
+The left hand side of each "Sales Box" is value trend

-time for the highlighted quarter in G-4 condition.
-The percent annual
+data over a very long period of time for the highlighted quarter in G-4

-increase is computed for comparative purposes.
-Bear in mind, these are
+comparative purposes.
+Bear in mind, these are genuinely rare

-moment.
 Keep checking back.
-The coin pictured for
+The coin pictured for sale, if any, in

-sale, if any, in the right hand side is not necessarily the same condition coin as that
+the right hand side is not necessarily the same condition coin as that

-represented in the value trend analysis on left hand side.
+represented in the value trend analysis on left hand side

 1796

-Condition: G-4
+Condition: G-4 |

 |